 The presence of the MTF flag signifies the end of the specified operation.
-To continue operation in the same mode, the MTAF and MTGO instructions should be executed before the inter-record gap delay terminates operation.
+To continue operation in the same mode, the MTAF and MTGO instructions should be executed before the interrecord gap delay terminates operation.
 Since the tape control status will not be ready, MTAF does not clear the command register; therefore, operation continues in the same mode.
 The MTGO instruction prevents tape control status from reverting to not ready, therefore, tape motion continues.
 If the operation is a data transfer function, the WC and CA should be reinitialized.
 Operation continues until the new set of parameters (WC register) terminate operation by setting the MTF flag.
 If it is desired to continue operation, the MTAF and MTGO instruction must be issued again.

-To change modes of operation, in either the same or reverse direction, the MTLC and MTGO instructions should be issued.
+To change modes of operation, in either the same or reverse direction, MTCM, MTAF, and MTGO instructions should be issued.
 If a change in direction is specified, the transport will stop, pause, and automatically start up again.

 For the write function, no change in direction can be effected; the only mode change that can be performed is to a write EOF.
+To follow a write with a read, space, forward, or read/compare, the program must allow the tape unit to come to a complete stop (TUR) before issuing the new command.